Preservice Reviews

 Prior authorization requests may be submitted by members or providers.

-Participating providers are required to request prior authorization on the member’s behalf in accordance with the member’s evidence of coverage and as specified on published prior authorization code lists for providers.
+Participating providers are required to request prior authorization on the member’s behalf in accordance with the member’s evidence of coverage and as specified on published prior authorization code lists.
 Failure to do so may result in denial of the provider’s claim, and the member cannot be balance billed.

 Providers and members will be notified of the determination and will have the opportunity to appeal an adverse determination.